gagand29/ourmainapp/README.md

 -   **Database Seeding:** Seed data has been added for users to populate the initial database for testing purposes.

+**Real-Time Chat Functionality:** We can implement a chat function using Pusher or Ably.
+Pusher setup is straightforward.
+To integrate Pusher, run the following command: `composer require pusher/pusher-php-server`.
+Don't forget to include Pusher details in the `.env` file.

+- **Single Page Application (SPA):** Included a definition and explanation of how the single-page application works.
+In an SPA, the entire application is contained within a single HTML page.
+Navigation between pages is done dynamically without the need for full page reloads, resulting in a smoother user experience.

+- **Cache Middleware:** Added cache middleware with a maximum cache time of 19 seconds, which you can verify in Chrome Dev Tools.

-Future updates will include additional features such as real-time notifications, messaging, and more.
+Future updates will include additional features such as Email, Cache and much more.

 ## Getting Started